thoughtspot/thoughtspot.github.io/_end-user/search/filter-from-chart-axes.md

 To add a filter from the chart axes:

-1. While viewing your answer as a chart, click the chart axis you want to filter on, and select **Filter...**.
+1. While viewing your answer as a chart, click the chart axis you want to filter on, and select **Filter**.

      ![]({{ site.baseurl }}/images/filter-by-chart-axis.png "Choose filter from a chart axis")